c-sanders/ScaleAndSetSize/README.md

 	from gimpfu import register, main, PF_STRING

+	# Define the function which is to be registered with GIMP as a Plugin.

 	def displayMessage(

 	  message
 	) :

 		print("Message = %s" % (message))

+	# If GIMP finds this file while it is starting up, it will ask it file to identify itself.
+This is the
+	# reason for the register function.
+	#
 	# Register the display_message function with GIMP's PDB (Procedure DataBase).
 If this operation is
 	# successful, then the display_message function should be registered with GIMP as a Plugin.
+	#

 	register(
 		"displayMessage",      # The name of the command.